Stock Advisor: #1 Recommended Advisory Service... the stats don't lie

 The review below here points out something that is worth elaborating on, which is that they recommend stocks that are "not generally in the limelight", meaning that they aren't mainstream or well-known companies yet - hidden gems so to speak...

-And then this review points out something else that we should elaborate on, which is that the investment advice Stock Advisor provides is for the long-term.
+And then this review points out something else that I should elaborate on, which is that the investment advice Stock Advisor provides is for the long-term.
 This is not a quick-profit service and isn't for those looking for risky ways to get rich fast...

 Sound like something you'd be interested in?